dftjr/data-structures-and-algorithms/javascript/linked-list/README.md

 # Linked List (Code Challenge 05)
 <!-- Short summary or background information -->
 Create a small test application that lets you create and test the functionality of a linked list.
+This linked list will hold numbers based on the methods added to this application.

 ## Challenge
 <!-- Description of the challenge -->
 The application should create an empty Linked List that is able to take in new values and return them.
 The application must do the following things:

 1. Insert a number into the linked list
-2. search for a number inside the linked list
+2. Search for a number inside the linked list
 3. Return all the values inside of the linked list in a <code>string</code> format

 ## Approach & Efficiency